godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 Open source
 -----------

 Godot offers a fully open source codebase under the **MIT license**.
-This means all the technologies that ship with it have to be Free (as in freedom) as well.
-For the most part, they're developed from the ground up by contributors.
+This means that the codebase is free for anyone to download, use, modify, or share, as long as its license file is kept intact.
+Thanks to this open source license, most of the technologies that define Godot are developed from the ground up by community contributors.

 Anyone can plug in proprietary tools for the needs of their projects — they just won't ship with the engine.
 This may include Google AdMob,